flavio-fernandes/pelican-blog/content/work/openstack-experiment1.md

 It is time to put openstack to work.
 What we do here is to create 2 tenants: coke and pepsi.
 For each tenant, we create 2 subnets and a router.
 We also create an external network, which connects both tenant's routers.
 Lastly, we assign floating ip addresses to each instance, which allows them to reach each other by going through the external network.
-The underlay network is gre, and that --together with ip namespaces-- allows the tenants to use the same subnets while being completely isolated from each other.
+The overlay network is using gre tunnels, and that --together with ip namespaces-- allows the tenants to use the same subnets while being completely isolated from each other.

     :::url